By Paul Gregoire and Ugur Nedim

 Judge Katherine Forrest could have sentenced Ulbricht to a minimum of 20 years in prison, but instead chose the most severe punishment.
 The judge found that Ulbricht’s purpose was to be beyond the law, which was “troubling,” and the sentence was to act as a deterrent to others.

 However, research by Boston College sociologist Isak Ladegaard suggests the sentence has had the opposite effect.
-He told Wired that after Ulbricht’s sentencing, there was actually a spike in people buying and selling drugs online on other dark web sites, including Alphabay.
+He told Wired that after Ulbricht’s sentencing, there was actually a spike in people in possession of drugs and selling drugs online on other dark web sites, including Alphabay.